Fade and Flare - An Inuyasha Fanfic by Pink

 2005 Christmas Special:

 Christmas and KFC: On Christmas Eve chicken is a popular dinner if you're not going out to a restaurant in Japan.
 Expect a line out the door at most KFCs there because of this.
 I know I made Kagome actually buy the chicken dinner on Christmas-- my mistake.
-XD Forgive me, I wrote that chapter on Christmas day.
+Forgive me, I wrote that chapter on Christmas day (which is more of a dating holiday on Japan, to be honest).

 Chapter 7:

 Morning Musume (a.k.a.
-MoMusu) : At one point, they were one of the most popular pop groups in Japan.
+MoMusu): At one point, they were one of the most popular pop groups in Japan.
 They started with five members, and then after their first single added three more members.
-2005 marks their seventh generation of members.
-Members regularly "graduate" from the group.
-They sometimes split into subgroups of smaller members, and... well, let's just say they're a pop music CONGLOMERATE.
-I like their oldschool songs.
-XD MoMusu, and their subgroups, and other artists of various ages are part of what is called, the "Hello!
-Project" They have a very long history that you can read about here... o_o;;
+2005 marked their seventh generation of members.
+Members regularly "graduate" from the group at age 20.
+They sometimes split into subgroups of smaller members, and... well, let's just say they were a pop music CONGLOMERATE.
+(I liked their older songs.)
+MoMusu, and their subgroups, and other artists of various ages are part of what is called, the "Hello!
+Project" They have a very long history that you can read about here... and are definitely part of a tradition of bajillion-membered pop groups.
+(If I were to write this chapter in 2015, I'd probably have subbed MoMusu with AKB48, or something-- similar type of group.)

 Okage-sama de: It literally means, "because of your honorable shadow."
 Other variations on this phrase are "okage de" or just "okage-sama!" and they all allude to showing gratitude.
 Since Kagome and Miroku call each other "Miroku-sama" and "Kagome-sama" in the anime/manga, I wanted to keep this in somehow.
 XD;;;